House of Shupako: Construction of the Anapa Fortress

 In the 1780s, the Ottomans wanted to build a fortress in Anapa, a strategically important location on the Black Sea coast within Natukhaj territory.
 However, the Natukhaj leaders, viewing this as a threat to their independence, were initially reluctant and hesitant to allow the construction.
 Later, due to gifts and trade opportunities offered by the Ottoman Empire, they began to cooperate and permitted the fortress to be built.
-The Ottomans then began construction on the lands of Zaneqo Mehmedgeri Bey—father of Seferbiy Zaneqo—who owned extensive territory in Anapa.
-However, the House of Shupago and its supporters continued to oppose the construction and tried to stop the construction of the fortress.
-While the Natukhaj were discussing the issue in the council, Ahmed Shupago said the following:
+The Ottomans then began construction on the lands of Zaneqo Mehmedcheri Bey, father of Seferbiy Zaneqo, who owned extensive territory in Anapa.
+However, the House of Shupako and its supporters continued to oppose the construction and tried to stop the construction of the fortress.
+While the Natukhaj were discussing the issue in the council, Ahmed Shupako said the following:

 Turkey is not like us.
 Turkey is a state, and it can go to war with another state.
 If, as a result of such a war, the fortress is taken by the victorious state, then all the land on which the fortress stands legally becomes the property of that state.

-Gathering some groups of detachments, Ahmed Shupago launched attacks on the fortress under construction.
+Gathering some groups of detachments, Ahmed Shupako launched attacks on the fortress under construction.
 Because he repeatedly caused the destruction of the fortress under construction and halted its progress, he was given the title "Qalebat" by the Circassians, meaning "fortress destroyer."
-The Qalebateqo family, a sub-branch of the House of Shupago, were descendants of Ahmed Shupago's family.
-In 1796, Ahmed Shupago took part in the commoners' army during the Battle of Bziyiqo.
+The Qalebatuqo family, a sub-branch of the House of Shupako, were descendants of Ahmed Shupako's family.
+In 1796, Ahmed Shupako took part in the commoners' army during the Battle of Bziyiqo.

 Russo-Circassian War

-In the early 19th century, Qalebateqo Shupago, the ruler of Gelendzhik, attempted to unite the Circassians with a "national oath" and declared himself the leader of the Circassian Confederation, but recognition of his rule remained limited.
-Mehmed Indariqo's reputation had been damaged due to reasons such as having engaged in trade with the Russians.
+In the early 19th century, Qalebatuqo Hatuqay Shupako, the ruler of Gelendzhik, attempted to unite the Circassians with a "national oath" and declared himself the leader of the Circassian Confederation, but recognition of his rule remained limited.
+Muhammad Yindaruqo's reputation had been damaged due to reasons such as having engaged in trade with the Russians.
 After him, Hawduqo Mansur was chosen by members of the dynasty as the new leader because of his anti-Russian stance and leadership qualities.
-Hawduqo Mansur Shupago, the most influential figure of the dynasty, became the leader of the Circassian Confederation and was recognized as one of the most active commanders in the fight against the Russians.
+Hawduqo Mansur Shupako, the most influential figure of the dynasty, became the leader of the Circassian Confederation and was recognized as one of the most active commanders in the fight against the Russians.
 The house had many allies and vassals by the first half of the 19th century.
-The Shupago's resisted the Russian invasion and deployed warriors to various regions of Circassia.
+The Shupako's resisted the Russian invasion and deployed warriors to various regions of Circassia.

 End of the Family Line

-Starting especially from the 1860s, a large part of the Shupago lineage, along with other Natukhajs, was significantly reduced as a result of Russia's systematic extermination campaigns and deportations.
-According to oral sources, all the male members of the Shupago family were killed during World War II, and the remaining individuals gradually assimilated into other families.
+Starting especially from the 1860s, a large part of the Shupako lineage, along with other Natukhajs, was significantly reduced as a result of Russia's systematic extermination campaigns and deportations.
+According to oral sources, all the male members of the Shupako family were killed during World War II, and the remaining individuals gradually assimilated into other families.